Humanitarian Leadership Programme – Developing Leadership to Transform Humanitarian Response

 The Humanitarian Leadership Programme (Graduate Certificate of Humanitarian Leadership) is a uniquely intensive and challenging leadership programme designed for humanitarians.

 The HLP is a comprehensive eight month programme designed by an expert group of humanitarians, academics, and leadership development specialists to transform the leadership offered by humanitarians and their organisations.
+Applications are now open for the July 2015 intake!

 Developed, tested and refined over three years, this programme will challenge you intellectually and emotionally.
 This programme has been designed to enhance your understanding of the humanitarian system, build your ability to deliver humanitarian operations and support you to develop the quality of leadership you offer others in some of the most challenging and complex contexts.